-In this specific use case, Prisma will be used with a focus on the purposes of forest analysis to assess pre-fire environmental conditions and to derive data for fire prediction.
+In this specific use case, Prisma is used with a focus on the purposes of forest analysis to assess pre-fire environmental conditions and to derive data for fire prediction.

-Regarding the characterization of pre-fire environmental conditions, the multiple and narrow spectral bands of hyperspectral remote sensing allow high precision approaches to determine the fuel conditions compared to the broadband multispectral one (eg Sentinel 2).
+Regarding the characterization of pre-fire environmental conditions, the multiple and narrow spectral bands of hyperspectral remote sensing allow high precision approaches to determine the fuel conditions compared to the broadband multispectral one.

-In particular a fire risk map will be done integrating three different layers: ndvi (normalized difference vegetation index, plant health, chlorophyll etc), ndwi (norm diff water index, water content), ndti (norm diff tillage index, sensitive to lignin, in turn an indicator dry matter)
+In particular a fire risk map integrates three different layers: ndvi (normalized difference vegetation index, plant health, chlorophyll etc), ndwi (norm diff water index, water content), ndti (norm diff tillage index, sensitive to lignin, in turn an indicator dry matter).